 Children with Down syndrome may have other health complications besides the usual childhood illnesses.
 No individual with Down syndrome will have all the health complications.
 However, every child needs supportive, preventative medical care.
 Early and proper health care can help people with Down syndrome better manage their condition.

 Some health problems are less serious while others can be very problematic, such as malformations of the heart.
-According to the Canadian Down Syndrome Society (CDSS), more than 40% of children born with Down syndrome have a congenital heart malformation that's present at birth.
-However the diagnosis of a heart problem does not mean the baby is or will become seriously ill, and the extent of the heart problem varies from very mild to life-threatening.
-In addition, about 10% of newborns with Down syndrome will have a blockage in the intestines that requires surgery.
+Around the world, more than 40% of children born with Down syndrome have a congenital heart malformation.
+However, the diagnosis of a heart problem does not mean the baby is or will become seriously ill, and the extent of the heart problem varies from very mild to life-threatening.
+In addition, newborns with Down syndrome are at a higher risk of having a blockage in the intestines that requires surgery.
 Some degree of hearing loss (most often due to frequent ear infections) can affect children with Down syndrome.

 Most children with Down syndrome will have speech delay, which can be further aggravated by hearing loss.
 In these cases, a speech therapist can play an important role in the child's learning and development.
-Visual problems (e.g., cataracts, crossed eyes, or far- or nearsightedness) are also more common for children with Down syndrome.
+Visual problems (e.g., cataracts, crossed eyes, or far- or nearsightedness) are also more common for children with Down syndrome and occur in around 60% of cases.
 In some cases, corrective eyewear and medications may help to improve vision, while other children may require surgery to resolve visual problems.
 Due to poor muscle tone, babies with Down syndrome may have trouble rolling over, sitting up, and walking, and they may require regular physiotherapy.

-For adults with Down syndrome, infertility is common for men, but pregnancies are possible for women with Down syndrome.
+For adults with Down syndrome, infertility is common for men.
+Pregnancies are possible for women with Down syndrome, although there is an increased risk of having a child with Down syndrome.
 Genetic counselling and family planning specialists are usually involved to educate and provide support where needed.
 Adults with Down syndrome also face an increased chance of developing early-onset Alzheimer's disease.
+They are also more likely to be obese in adulthood.

 Learning and development